 As part of the conceptual work, I argued that a multidimensional, capability-inspired framework could provide a more persuasive account of the experience of poverty and deprivation than the dominant ‘relative-deprivation’ tradition of Peter Townsend.
 The empirical work examined the relationship between resources and functionings for different individuals and groups, across different dimensions, and over time.

 I remain interested in:

 - The possibilities, challenges and issues involved in using indicators of material deprivation to measure poverty, and

 - The considerations, norms and principles that relate to poverty measurement, and how recent debates have neglected these to focus on the narrower issue of evaluating competing measurement indices.

 The capability approach

-I am also interested in the capability approach – specifically, contributing to better understanding of the approach, advancing the literature on the approach itself, and exploring its potential for understanding poverty and inequality.
+I am also interested in the capability approach – specifically, advancing understanding of the approach, contributing to the the literature on the approach itself, and exploring and interrogating its potential for understanding poverty and inequality.